 Toilet Training

-When first toilet training your adult dog you will need to take them out frequently to the garden (or desired toilet area).
-If your dog is comfortable with a lead this should be done on lead.
-Many dogs become excited when let into the garden and will focus on playing or having fun and forget they need the toilet…until they go back into the house.
-Toilet breaks should be boring so that your dog does not get distracted and forget they need to go.
+When you start toilet training your adult dog you will need to take them out frequently the desired toilet area.
+If using a garden, this should be done on lead, as some dogs become excited and forget they need the toilet…until they go back into the house!
+Toilet breaks should be boring so that your dog does not get distracted and forget they need to go!
+If your dog is not comfortable with a lead you can pen/fence a small area of the garden to act as your ‘boring toilet place’.

 At the start of your journey you should offer your dog a toilet break every hour.
 This may seem excessive and it is unlikely that your dog will need the toilet every hour.
 However by doing so you increase your chances of a successful toilet outside.